-The CVWDB Talent Solutions Team is composed of economic developers from Amherst, Appomattox, Campbell, Altavista, Lynchburg, and Bedford (RED Team) who choose to participate along with all the workforce partner organizations, area school systems, colleges and universities.
-The Talent Solutions Team's primary role is addressing employment sector challenges and building career pathways to meet talent needs.
-The Talent Solutions Team is developing a Business Services Unit comprised of WIOA mandated partners including the Virginia Employment Commission and UI services.
-Business engagement efforts continuously focus on how to reach into the pool of UI recipients as a recruiting pool for area employers.
+The CVWDB Business Services Team is composed of economic developers from Amherst, Appomattox, Campbell, Altavista, Lynchburg, and Bedford (RED Team) who choose to participate along with all the workforce partner organizations.
+The Business Services Team's primary role is addressing employment sector challenges and building career pathways to meet talent needs.

 The CVWDB has strong interest in entrepreneurial enterprise and support the efforts of the Small Business Development Center located within the Lynchburg Regional Business Alliance and other initiatives throughout the region that support entrepreneurship.
 The CVWDB has made available youth entrepreneurial curriculum from Virginia Cooperative Extension as one of the strategies addressing 14 Youth Elements on Entrepreneurship.
-Additionally, CVWDB is a member of the Rural Workforce Innovation Network and will be developing additional partnerships with the SBDC, economic development and other community partners to encourage entrepreneurship in both urban and very rural areas.